sofiahartmann/New_Repo_IT_359_Project/Github-History.md

-# A full history of our github commits
+# A full history of our Github commits